bcgov/citz-dst-capstone-2021/README.md

 OCIO-DIO is the BC Governments central Digital Investment Branch within the Office of the CIO.
 The DIOs mandate includes:

+- Engaging with Ministry Business Units to support their IM/IT project initiatives
+- Providing executives with an a Whole of Government view of strategic IM/IT initiatives including fiscal, project-related and sustainment efforts in support of the Government IM/IT portfolio
+- Providing a project repository for DIO financial analysts
+- Reporting to the Government Chief Digital Officer (CDO)

+To support DIOs tracking of strategic IM/IT initiatives , a modern web enabled Digital Investment Report and Analysis tool is required that will aid Ministry Business Units in their new application development journeys.
+To support the DIO tool the Capstone2021 Web Application is being developed to demonstrate a forms based approach to data acquisition.

 ## Problem Statement

 The OCIO-DIO manages capital funding for projects that aim to improve digital services for British Columbians.
-Ministries that are awarded funding must report their project performance quarterly.
+Ministries that are awarded funding must report their project performance to the DIO quarterly.

-Currently, this is a time consuming manual process which can result in data inconsistencies that become a barrier to timely and quality data analysis.
+Reports are filled out and submitted manually through the use of spreadsheets.
+This method is time consuming and can result in data inconsistencies that become a barrier to timely and quality data analysis.

 ## Hypothesis